Technology

 Creating renewable, synthetic crude

-The syngas, a mixture of hydrogen and carbon monoxide is then converted into hydrocarbons of different chain lengths in a Fischer-Tropsch reactor under the influence of pressure, temperature, and catalysts.
+The syngas, a mixture of hydrogen and carbon monoxide is then converted to hydrocarbons of different chain lengths in a Fischer-Tropsch reactor under the influence of pressure, temperature, and catalysts.
 A synthetic, renewable crude oil equivalent is produced.
-The waste heat generated during synthesis is captured as steam and can be used as input for the co-electrolyzer to increase process efficiency or district heating.
+Waste heat from the synthesis is captured as steam and can be used as input to the co-electrolyzer to increase process efficiency or for district heating.

 -

-In the third process step, the renewable synthetic crude can be refined to the products of choice, such as kerosene, diesel, petrols, waxes and other chemicals.
-However, chemistry provides some limitations in the achievable fractions.
-At Norsk e-Fuel, we are optimizing our processes and products for the aviation industry, where we believe it to be most needed.
-As such, we are able today to transform 70-80% of our products into e-Kerosene, which can be used in existing infrastructures and abides by the ASTM norms.
+In the third process step, the renewable synthetic crude can be refined into the products of choice, such as kerosene, diesel, gasoline, waxes and other chemicals.
+However, chemistry imposes some limitations on the fractions that can be obtained.
+At Norsk e-Fuel, we are optimizing our processes and products for the aviation industry, where we believe they are most needed.
+As a result, we are able to convert 70-80% of our products into e-Kerosene, which can be used in existing infrastructures and meets ASTM standards.

 -

-Using the e-Fuel and releasing the CO2 into the atmosphere
+Using the e-Fuel and releasing the carbon dioxide into the atmosphere

 In the fourth step, the sustainable aviation fuel is transported to the airport.
-In the combustion engine of the plane, the carbon included in the fuel gets released back into the atmosphere.
-At this point, we close the cycle when we again capture the CO2 by DAC.
-Including steps 1-4, the process is entirely circular and enables unlimited renewable transportation without releasing more CO2 from fossil sources into the atmosphere.
+In the aircraft's combustion engine, the carbon contained in the fuel is released back into the atmosphere.
+At this point, we close the cycle when the CO2 is captured again by DAC or absorbed by plants.
+Including steps 1-4, the process is fully circular and enables unlimited renewable transportation without releasing more CO2 from fossil sources into the atmosphere.

 Our unique technology approach

-As described above, there are two technological approaches to produce syngas.
-Norsk e-Fuel will leverage the individual advantages of both technologies by validating both approaches within the first plant.
-This allows us to utilize the synergies and simultaneously prove the most promising and efficient pathways of e-Fuel production in parallel.
+As described above, there are two technological approaches to syngas production.
+Norsk e-Fuel will leverage the individual advantages of both technologies by validating the approaches within the first plant.
+This will allow us to take advantage of the synergies and at the same time prove the most promising and efficient ways of e-Fuel production in parallel.

 -